jecombe/NFTGuessr/README.md

 The NftGuessr smart contract provides a flexible and secure platform for a location-based NFT guessing game.
 Users can create, stake, transfer, reset, and interact with NFTs using encrypted GPS coordinates.
 The contract ensures ownership, fee management, and location validation while emitting events to track key activities.

-It is important to note that the documentation provides an overview of the contract's functionality, and users should carefully review and test the contract before deploying it on the Ethereum blockchain.